-Most of my life, I did not feel pretty or worthy.
-I had a hard time attracting healthy relationships, healthy jobs and abundance into my life.
+Most of my life, I did not know my worth.
+I had a hard time believing in myself and attracting what I wanted into my life.

 Deep down I knew I was meant for something big, I knew I had amazing gifts, but I was consumed with fear and doubt.
 Even if I could work up the courage to do something I knew I wanted and deserved, I often did something to sabotage it.
 Most of the time, without even knowing that I was.

 When I first moved to New York City and could barely afford my rent, I signed up for an expensive acting workshop that I had to audition to attend and would give me the opportunity to meet well-known agents and casting directors.
 Since I couldn’t afford it, I had to put the whole thing on my credit card.
 I remember being nervous about it, but incredibly excited.
 So excited that I couldn’t sleep at night and butterflies had taken flight in my stomach.
 It was the kind of excitement you can feel flowing through you in such a way, it’s almost tangible.